 It’s the most important thing you can do for SEO

-As we head into 2019, search engine optimization (SEO) is more important than ever.
+Here in 2020, search engine optimization (SEO) is still very relevant.
 Google is constantly changing their algorithm to make the search experience easier for consumers, penalizing websites that don’t take the time to obey the rules.
 While having a blog isn’t mandatory, it works wonders on boosting a site’s search profile.
 Blog posts give you an opportunity to incorporate key search terms and phrases organically, link to authoritative sites to vamp up your reputation, add images to improve your website.
 They also give readers a reason to subscribe to your site (or blog) helping create outbound marketing opportunities.

 Open the door to social media marketing